Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 Risk Factors for Liver Cancer

 Almost all cases of hepatocellular carcinoma are associated with liver injury and cirrhosis.
 In fact, around 80 percent of patients with hepatocellular carcinoma have underlying cirrhosis.
 In Malaysia, chronic hepatitis B or hepatitis C infections are the leading risk factors.
-Other common risk factors include:
+Men are about three times more likely than women to develop hepatocellular carcinoma.

-• Alcohol related liver disease
+• Alcohol-related liver disease

-• Exposure to aflatoxin B1
+• Exposure to a fungal toxin called aflatoxin B1

-• Iron overload and hereditary liver diseases
+• Iron overload conditions

 Liver Cancer Symptoms